WROC# is coming

-WROC# conference is a really unique opportunity for industry specialists, .NET enthusiasts, and all thirsty for knowledge to see well-known and respected experts.
-Our goal is unchangeable – we want to bring together bright minds and give inspiring talks that are focused on subjects and issues close to the .NET web developer’s heart.
-Come and hear what world-class keynote speakers are saying.
-By attending, you’ll develop your knowledge and you will get an opportunity to share your experience with the IT community.
+The WROC# conference is a unique occasion for industry specialists, .NET enthusiasts, and anyone thirsty for knowledge to get up close and personal with experts.
+Our goal remains unchanged – we want to bring bright minds together and give inspiring talks on the issues .NET web developers are the ones who care most.
+Come and listen to the world-class speakers delivering priceless speeches and sharing valuable remarks.
+Attending WROC# is a guaranteed knowledge upgrade and a fantastic opportunity to share experience with other members of the IT community